biopython/biopython/Doc/chapter_contributing.rst

 Even if you don’t have any new functionality to add to Biopython, but you want to write some code, please consider extending our unit test coverage.
-We’ve devoted all of
-Chapter :ref:`chapter:testing` to this topic.
+We’ve devoted all of Chapter [chapter:testing] to this topic.

 Contributing Code
 -----------------